YuhanL1n/CSCI5828/homework01.md

     documentation needs 13 aspects of the software to make itself clear.

-**4. Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.**
+4. **Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.**